Visuals3D/vis3d/README.md

 ### Public Folder

-The Service provides a public folder which will be copied into the typescript compile folder to be useable in production.
+The Service provides a public folder which will be copied into the typescript compiled folder to be usable in production.